 The Albert B. Sabin Gold Medal Award has been awarded annually since 1994 and is given to a distinguished member of the public health community who has made extraordinary contributions in the field of vaccinology or a complementary field.
 Each recipient is a role model for young researchers, someone whose career has saved lives through the development and use of vaccines.
 The Medal is the highest scientific honor given by the Sabin Vaccine Institute and commemorates the legacy of the late Dr. Albert B. Sabin.
-This prestigious award is presented by the Sabin Vaccine Institute (Sabin) as part of the National Foundation for Infectious Diseases (NFID) Annual Conference on Vaccine Research.
+This prestigious award is presented by the Sabin Vaccine Institute (Sabin) as part of the Annual Conference on Vaccine Research sponsored by NFID.

 Past recipients of the Albert B. Sabin Gold Medal are: